 This time last year, the world as we knew it came to a screeching halt.
 From theatre shows, concerts, and events, to sports competitions – the Coronavirus canceled, well, everything… As we became confined to our homes, social media and in particular TikTok became the channel through which we came to communicate.
-Instead of dance battles in clubs, we now dance to snippets of songs; instead of hanging out with friends, we have banana bread bake-offs, and instead of watching fashion shows through magazines, we invite ourselves to the “frow”.
+Instead of dance battles in clubs, we now dance to snippets of songs; instead of hanging out with friends, we have banana bread bake-offs, and instead of watching fashion shows through magazines, we indulge in Tiktok fashion, we invite ourselves to the “frow”.

 Enter, the TikTok front row challenge.
 A quick search for #frontrowfashion or #frontrowtiktok yields videos with hundreds of millions of views, with the first videos dating back to January 2021.
 Supposedly started by @andoej, #frontrowfashion has taken the TikTok fashion world by storm.
 Prompting users to don outfits that one would wear to the front row of luxury fashion shows, the challenge allows regular people to participate in a fashion conversation that, in the past, has tended to be quite exclusive.
 Until now, invitations to runways were extremely difficult to obtain, and in order to make it to the front row, one would have to be someone of particular influence or status.
 What the #frontrowchallenge asks us to do is to imagine ourselves in such a position; a fantastical and ultimately escapist endeavor.